pivotal-cf/docs-pks/view-cluster-list.hbs.md

 ---

-This topic describes how to use the VMware Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI) to view a list of deployed TKGI Kubernetes clusters.
+This topic describes how to use the {{  vars.product_full }} Command Line Interface (TKGI CLI) to view a list of deployed TKGI Kubernetes clusters.

 1. {{> login-api }}